davidlormor/hawkins.io/wip/untitled.md

 CRM (Customer Relationship Management) system has use cases like “create customer”, “invoice customer”, or “contact customer.”
 A classifieds site like Craigslist has uses cases such as “post ad” or “contact seller.”
-Use cases are things users can do.
+Use cases are things a user can do.
 They are a systems's core.
 Use cases have alternate flows and are often composed into more complex flows.
 A CRM may want to add a customer then contact them.
 This is possible when implemented correctly and down right painful when not.
 Use cases are usually not straight forward.
 They must interact with many other entities in the system.
 They are conductors orchestrating the interaction between all the other entities in the system.
-A use cases takes in some form of input and takes appropriate action.
+A use case takes in some form of input and takes appropriate action.
 The input is examined and some records are created or modified.
 Perhaps some external state is modified (like talking to an external service or a RDMS).
 Eventually the user is